An arrhythmia is an abnormal heart rhythm.

 Many risk factors can affect the electrical system of your heart and, therefore, cause an arrhythmia.
 Substances including caffeine, alcohol, tobacco, illegal drugs, diet drugs, some herbs, and even prescription medications can precipitate an arrhythmia.
 Health conditions including coronary heart disease, high blood pressure, and diabetes contribute to developing arrhythmias.

 The effects on the body are often the same, however, whether the heartbeat is too fast, too slow, or too irregular.
 Some symptoms of arrhythmias include, but are not limited to:

 The symptoms of arrhythmias may resemble other conditions.
 Consult your doctor for a diagnosis.

 There are several different types of procedures that may be used to diagnose arrhythmias.
 Some of these procedures include the following:

 There are several variations of the ECG test:

-Some arrhythmias may be present but cause few, if any, problems.
-In this case, the doctor may elect not to treat the arrhythmia.
-However, when the arrhythmia causes symptoms, there are several different options for treatment.
-The doctor will choose an arrhythmia treatment based on the type of arrhythmia, the severity of symptoms being experienced, and the presence of other conditions (such as, diabetes, kidney failure, or heart failure) which can affect the course of the treatment.
+Some arrhythmias may cause few, if any, problems.
+In this case, you may not need treatment.
+When the arrhythmia causes symptoms, you have several different choices for treatment.
+Your healthcare provider will choose an arrhythmia treatment based on the type of arrhythmia you have, how severe your symptoms are, and whether you have other conditions such as diabetes, kidney failure, or heart failure.
+These can affect the course of the treatment.